Ein Gedi Nature Reserve by the Dead Sea offers various trails that lead you through nature, history, archeology, and wildlife.

 Wildlife (Animals)

 So far, we have seen Nubian ibexes and several species of birds.
-But in my previous visits, I remembered seeing rock hyraxes.
-And I was a little disappointed that we had not seen them.
+But in my previous visits, I remembered seeing rock hyraxes, and I was a little disappointed that we had not seen them.
 But we heard a noise as we walked from the Ein Gedi ancient synagogue towards the main entrance.
 It was coming from the trees by the road.
-And when we looked closely at the trees, we saw dozens of rock hyrax on one tree and dozens of Tristram’s starlings on another.
+When we looked closely at the trees, we saw dozens of rock hyraxes on one tree and dozens of Tristram’s starlings on another.

 Note: you can also see rock hyraxes at Rosh HaNikra.